darkcse002/CTF-Archive/crypto/decryption-as-a-service/Writeup.md

-# AmateursCTF 2024 - less-suspicious-rsa
+# AmateursCTF 2024 - decryption-as-a-service
 - Write-Up Author: Dark

 - Flag: amateursCTF{...}

 ## Challenge Description:
->I need help factoring this modulus, it looks less suspicious, but I can't factor using any conventional methods.
+>Hi, please do not decrypt the flag.
+Or anything else, for that matter...
 ## Write up

 ### Look at this code: